 Improve your chances of scoring a visual effects job and staying in demand as a VFX artist once you're in!

-Visual effects jobs are popping up everywhere.
+Visual effects jobs are everywhere.
 Many movies, TV shows, ads and video games depend on VFX to tell their story.
 These days, almost every major show out there has some level of VFX.

-5 Tips To Help You Break Into The Industry AND Keep You There:
+5 Tips To Help You Break Into The Industry and Keep You There:

 This is one of the best ways to gain a foothold in this type of career.
 Make sure the school you choose has instructors that are actively working in the film and broadcast industry.
 Your instructors will be much more likely to know the latest CG software and digital production art techniques.
 There's also the added benefit of your mentors being able to connect you with key people in the industry.
 A dedicated VFX school will invest more time in your success and help you to gain an upper hand over the competition when going for VFX jobs.